+I think our performance in this area is improving.
 Over the years we have concentrated on hotspots of high turnover and reduced the rate from 15.47% in 1998 to 12.30% in 2002.
 There were 629 less voids in 2002 than there was in 1998.
 We have begun to market Derby Homes as an excellent housing management service amongst potential customers.
 We are working with the City Council on 'future studies' for Cowsley, Osmaston and Old Sinfin estates with a view to improving their popularity.
+Demand for council housing has increased over the past year, so that levels of vacant properties on Cowsley, Osmaston and Old Sinfin, are at a very low level.
 However, the stigma and reputation of some estates remains difficult to overcome.

-Protecting and enhancing tenants homes, reducing crime and the fear of crime and tackling anti-social tenants promptly and effectively partnership with the Police and the Anti Social Behaviour Team, our first Anti Social Behaviour Order.
-Good publicity followed.
+Protecting and enhancing tenants homes, reducing crime and the fear of crime and tackling anti-social tenants promptly and effectively